Animal hoarding: Characteristics of a hoarder

 Compulsive hoarding can be characterized as a symptom of mental disorder rather than deliberate cruelty towards animals.
 Hoarders are deeply attached to their pets and find it extremely difficult to let the pets go.
 They typically cannot comprehend that they are harming their pets by failing to provide them with proper care.
 Hoarders tend to believe that they provide the right amount of care for their pets.
-The American Society for the Prevention of Cruelty to Animals provides a "Hoarding Prevention Team", which works with hoarders to help them attain a manageable and healthy number of pets.